race rules and instructions

 Food and refreshments:

 A number of businesses on the route have kindly agreed to open their premises and provide facilities for support crews.
-The Oak Tree Inn in Balmaha (19 miles) will be open from around 2am and will offer hot rolls and refreshments.
+The coffee shop at the Oak Tree Inn in Balmaha (19 miles) will be open from around 2am and will offer hot rolls and refreshments.
 Note that the hotel itself will not be open this year, but the coffee shop will (which is at the left of the building when looking towards it) – so do not try and gain entry to the hotel.
 Toilet facilities will be available in the nearby visitor centre.
 There is a café / shop at Auchteryre Farm (51 miles).
 The cafe at Glencoe Ski Centre (71 miles) will stay open late on the Saturday night and will serve food until 10pm.
-The Tail Race Inn at Kinlochleven will serve food late, both for sitting in and taking away.
+There are a number of pubs and a fish and chip shop in Kinlochleven.
 We are very grateful for the help of these businesses; please support them if you can.

-All runners will receive a Ronhill race garment and a buff in their goody bag.
+All runners will receive a Ronhill race garment and a race buff in their goody bag.
 Additional race merchandise for yourself or as a ‘thank you’ for your support crew will be available for purchase.
-We are currently in the process of finalising the merchandise, and will e-mail you soon with details of what is available and how to place an order.
+We are currently in the process of finalising the 2019 merchandise, and will e-mail you soon with details of what is available and how to place an order.
 Meantime there are a few ongoing items available on the race shop web page https://westhighlandwayrace.org/shop/

 Withdrawal from the race:

 If you need to withdraw from the race, please notify this by e-mail firstname.lastname@example.org .
 A refund of £70 will be made for withdrawals notified on or before 31 May.
 No refunds will be given for withdrawals notified after 31 May, but it is still important that you let us know.
 Please note that it is not possible to defer any entries to the following year’s race.